drewdrewthis/voodoo-frontend-test/docs/TECHNICAL_CONSIDERATIONS.md

 [X] Date range selection
 [X] Data display as a table
 [X] Revenue focused data by country
+[X] Light/Dark mode
 [ ] Row details
 [ ] LocalStorage caching for initial load (particulary valuable for development) [ ] Highlights for top cells
+[ ] Move GraphQL API call to serverless function layer so as not to expose API key